monkoose/DoNe/README.md

 > [!Note]
 > Work in progress.
 Tested only on Linux, but it should work on macOS as well.

-- Configures luals to better work with defold projects
+- Configures lua_ls to better support  defold projects
 - Includes defold API annotations
 - Adds a command to extract dependency annotations
 - Adds commands to build, hot-reload and fetch